Why is Hinamatsuri celebrated on April 3rd in some regions?

 Accurately capture the change of seasons,

-It symbolizes Japanese culture, which lives in harmony with the rhythm of nature.
+It symbolizes the Japanese culture of living in harmony with the rhythm of nature.

 Hinamatsuri, which is held on April 3rd of the lunar calendar,